An Interview with Matt Roberts

 How did you first start out in the fitness industry?
 What initially ignited your interest in health and fitness?

 I grew up around sport.
 My dad was a professional footballer so from day one, doing sport and exercise was the most natural thing in the world for me.
 When I was in my teen years I became a sprinter and an athlete.
-If you really delve into the background of sprinting it is very sports science driven.
+If you really delve into the background of sprinting it is very sports science-driven.

 The desire and passion to understand it and what it is that makes a body run faster, jump higher and jump further was fascinating to me.
 I saw an opportunity to take this thing that was of great personal passion into a commercial setting.
 There was clearly a gap in the marketplace for delivering phenomenal training and performance with results-driven techniques to an audience who want to experience that in a natural setting.
 So, starting one-to-one training in gyms made a lot of sense.

+In the past, you’ve trained politicians, international film stars, musicians, fashion designers and professional athletes.
 How do you attract high-profile clients, was it something you chased actively or did it happen naturally?

 You should never go into personal training with the idea of chasing well-known clients or celebrities.
 If you go in with the idea of chasing in that way then you end up being disappointed or looking desperate.
 For me, securing those clients came about because I had a fantastic venue and provided great service.
 From there the brand became well known.
 This attracted a variety of people, whether that’s high net worth or just well known, or those two combined.

 The way to make sure you retain that client base, those celebrities, is to make sure you maintain that level of extreme confidentiality.
 You have to ensure that whatever you’re talking about with these well-known people stays between you and them.
 The moment you break that trust, it’s not just that one person that’s affected but everyone beyond that.
 If you’re seen as someone who reveals confidential information then you’re doomed.

 Do you pay much attention to how you’re perceived in the media?